Active in New York, N.Y.

 - Hans Namuth photographs and papers, 1952-ca. 1985, (bulk 1953- 1970)

-- Image Gallery items from other collections related to Namuth, Hans
+- Image and Media Gallery items from other collections related to Namuth, Hans

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Hans Namuth, 1971 Aug.
 12-Sept.
 8, Archives of American Art, Smithsonian Institution.